+A hard mouthed dog will generally crush the ribs high up behind the wing joint, on both sides, where the ribcage meets the spine.
 Where one side of a bird or rabbit is damaged, this may not have been caused by the dog.
 For example, a pheasant falling on bare grass may be damaged by the fall, while a bird falling from the same height onto a road may not!

-Unless there is no doubt that the dog did the damage, and sometimes the Judge will be able to see the dog doing it, then the dog should not be discarded on the first occasion but should be given the benefit of the doubt.
+In a trial, unless there is no doubt that the dog did the damage, the dog should not be discarded on the first occasion but should be given the benefit of the doubt.
 Where an item of game is questioned in this way, the handler should be given the opportunity to examine it, and should be told that the dog is not being put out of the stake for this but that the fact that the game is damaged has been noted.
 Of course, even though the game is damaged, if the Judge is satisfied that the dog did not do it, for example where the game has been seen to hit a hard object on the way down, then the damage should be ignored completely.
+Sometimes the Judge will be able to see the dog doing damage.
+If there is no doubt that the dog did the damage, the dog should be discarded.